Skip to content

 Yes, when sized correctly and run consistently.
 The most-cited 2019 ALA/EPA review found HEPA filtration reduces airborne allergen particles (pollen, dust mite fragments, pet dander) by 30-50% in a sealed bedroom over 8 hours.
 The catch: the unit must be sized for the room, the door mostly closed, and the filter replaced on schedule.
 Run intermittently with the door open, the effect is barely measurable.

 Yes.
-'True HEPA' (or 'HEPA H13') is the only term with a standardized definition: ≥99.97% capture of 0.3-micron particles.
-'HEPA-type' or 'HEPA-like' are marketing terms with no standard — they can mean anywhere from 90% to 99% capture.
-For allergy use, only True HEPA / HEPA H13 should be on your shortlist.
+'True HEPA' (or 'HEPA H13') is the only term with a standardised definition: at least 99.97% capture of 0.3-micron particles.
+'HEPA-type' or 'HEPA-like' are marketing terms with no standard.
+They can mean anywhere from 90% to 99% capture.
+For allergy use, only True HEPA or HEPA H13 should be on your shortlist.

-Most ionizers produce trace ozone, which is itself a lung irritant.
+Most ionisers produce trace ozone, which is itself a lung irritant.
 PCO (photocatalytic oxidation) claims VOC destruction but produces formaldehyde as a byproduct at consumer-product levels.
 Our recommendation: disable both features on any unit that has them, or buy a unit that doesn't have them.
-HEPA + activated carbon alone is what's working for allergies.
+HEPA plus activated carbon alone is what's working for allergies.

 What about smart features and app control?

-Useful for scheduling and remote monitoring; not what makes a purifier effective.
-The Coway Airmega 250 has zero smart features and outperformed three smart units in our pollen tests.
+Useful for scheduling and remote monitoring, not what makes a purifier effective.
+The Coway Airmega 250 has zero smart features and consistently outperforms smart-feature-equipped units per aggregated chamber-testing comparisons across RTINGS and HouseFresh on pollen and PM2.5 reduction.
 Buy smart features for convenience, not performance.
 Avoid platforms that require ongoing subscriptions for basic functionality.

 Corrections